AltusBarry/simple-api-integration/README.md

 We have no frontend apart from the default drf interactive api views.
 No authentication was added.
 Database is a basic sqlite one located in the dnd_light project dir, it gets mounted when using compose, allowing data to persist between container restarts.

+Source code of note is all located in the simple-api-integration/dnd_light directory

+    characters/
+    dnd_light/
+    encounters/
+    fixtures.json
+    manage.py
+    requirements.txt

 Urls of interest:
 -----------------